NICK HUGHES INTERVIEW BY JEFF BLOOVMAN OF PRACTICALLY TACTICAL & ARMED DYNAMICS

 What is one thing that most people don’t know about you?

 Well, I hope there’s more than one, but probably that I’m intelligent and well-read.
-When you’re six feet, eight inches tall, have a bald head, and a goatee, were a mercenary for the French, and have a background in martial arts, a lot of people leap to the conclusion you must be some mindless bruiser.
+When you’re six feet, eight inches tall, have a bald head, and a goatee, were a mercenary for the French, and have a background in martial arts, many people leap to the conclusion that you must be some mindless bruiser.
 I read about five books a week, love learning foreign languages, and would go back to school in a heartbeat to study performance psychology if I could find the time.

 Any Advice For Aspiring Writers?